kretowicz14/docusaurus/docs/02-configuration/output.md

 - **momentary_turn_on** (Optional, timeperiod) - Time period after relay will be turned off.
 Examples 50ms, 500ms, 5s, 20mins, 2hours
 - **momentary_turn_off** (Optional, timeperiod) - Time period after relay will be turned on.
 Examples 50ms, 500ms, 5s, 20mins, 2hours
 - **restore_state** (_Optional_, boolean, default: False) - You can enable restore_state option.
 It's bit experimental.
 It saves state of relay or cover in `state.json` file, which is located in same directory as your `config.json`. **If `output_type` is None, then this value is overwritten to False!**

+### PCA9685 only:
+- **percentage_default_brightness** (_Required_, integer, default: 1) - This option allow for pca make default brightness value when you just turn on the output from for example home assistant app.
+When you set brightness by chose value in home assistant it will set brightens that what you pick by app.